LifeIn19x19/deploy/README.md

 This deployment requires a recent version of [Docker](https://docker.com) and [Docker Compose](https://docs.docker.com/compose/).
-It also helps to be an admin on L19 since this allows you to
+It also helps to be an admin on L19 since this allows you to work with an existing database, to test compatibility with all our existing posts, uploads, and data.

 ## Instructions